stands tall in the wetland margins

 Main Threats

-Habitat loss from wetland drainage and coastal development is the primary threat.
+Habitat loss from wetland drainage and coastal development is primary threat.
 No significant pest or disease issues.
-Protection of wetlands and coastal areas is important for survival of wild populations.
+Protection of wetlands important.

 Population

-Populations are considered stable and widespread.
-The species is common in wetlands and coastal areas throughout New Zealand.
-It is not considered threatened.
-No formal conservation assessment exists.
+Populations considered stable and widespread.
+Species common in wetlands and coastal areas throughout New Zealand.
+Not considered threatened.

 Conservation Status